 Ring Video Doorbell

 First off, of course, is a range of video doorbells.
-This is where Ring is king, and you can choose from four available models ranging from $179 to $499.
+This is where Ring is king, and you can choose from four available models.
 All of these video doorbells allow you to answer your door, as well as see and talk to who is ringing your doorbell without having to open the door and even when you are not home.
 Ring’s video doorbells can also alert you when they detect motion.

 Side-by-side comparison of all Ring video doorbells available